stockphrase/no-silo/content/about/contact/index.md

 {{< fa clock >}} TBA and by appointment.

-Due to the COVID-19 fiasco, my office hours for Fall 2020 will be held via Zoom.
+Due to the <i class="fas fa-lungs-virus"></i> COVID-19 fiasco, my office hours for Fall 2020 will be held via Zoom.

 ## Map